Welcome to KPC

 Village Theatre secured a facility in Issaquah, leaving the founders in Kirkland to decide in which direction to go.
 The campaign to build Kirkland Performance Center was the work of hundreds of volunteers and visionary leaders who, over a ten-year period, raised $5,800,000 from nearly one thousand donors, including government agencies, corporations, foundations and individuals.
-All of these contributors were motivated to bring the highest quality, professional music, theatre and dance to the Eastside.
+All of these contributors were motivated to bring the highest quality, professional music, theater and dance to the Eastside.

 By early 1997 the capital campaign was completed and, in partnership with the City of Kirkland, construction began.
-A week of Opening Celebration events kicked off the theatre in a big way in June of 1998.
+A week of Opening Celebration events kicked off the theater in a big way in June of 1998.